34 Little Life Skills Everyone Needs to Be a Grown-Up

 You know what they say: Change is the only constant.
 Yet many of us still live our lives like they’ll always stay the same, so when big changes come they can rock the very foundation of our lives.
 But you don’t need to fear change, you just need to be prepared for it.
 Come up with a concrete plan for major contingencies and you’ll save yourself a lot of worry.
-Plus, big changes often lead to big results, as shown by these 32 people who crossed major items off their bucket lists.

 Open a savings account

 Getting a credit card is a no-brainer.
 Heck, you don’t even have to apply for one; they’ll just send you one in the mail, making spending money even easier than it already is.
 But saving money, that’s a real skill, and it starts with setting up your own savings account.
 Know the different types of savings accounts, pick one that’s right for you, and start socking cash away on a regular basis.
 Need ideas?
 Check out these habits of people who are great at saving money.